 Appreciate predators at Jukani

 A free-roam sanctuary for rescued predators, Jukani stresses ethical treatment of the animals at all times (you may not interact with them at all, only observe them).
-This is a wonderful place to learn more about the big cats, especially if you are going onto a Big 5 safari.
+This is a wonderful place to learn more about the big cats, especially if you are going on a Big 5 safari.

 Learn about primates at Monkeyland Primate Sanctuary